Munna Creek: Geography

 The Mary River forms most of the eastern and north-eastern boundary of the locality, entering from the east (Miva / Paterson) and exiting to the north-east (Mount Urah / Gundiah).
 The watercourse Munna Creek enters the locality from the south (Glen Echo) and forms a short section of the south-western boundary of the locality before meandering through the locality and becomes a tributary of the Mary River on the locality's eastern boundary.

 The Bauple Woolooga Road forms the south-eastern boundary of the locality.

+Completed in November 2025, Munna Creek Solar Farm is in the west of the locality.
+It is expected to generate 300,000 megawatt hours per year.

 The land use is predominantly grazing on native vegetation with some crop growing.

 History

 Miva station was part of the Mount Uhra pastoral run owned by Gideon A. Scott in 1851.
 It was a sheep property.
 At that time Munna Creek was described:-"for about ten miles above its junction with the Mary river, is navigable for boats, and is a broad sheet of fresh water, varying from fifteen to thirty yards wide."